ChromeGaming/Spaceship-escort/README.md

 # Contributors 🩷

 Thank you for contributing to our project!
-We appreciate your help in making  even better.
+We appreciate your help in making Spaceship-escort even better.

 <center>
 <a href="https://github.com/GameSphere-MultiPlayer/Spaceship-escort/graphs/contributors">